如果 Windows 版 MediaMonkey 无法“看到”您的 iPhone/iPad/iPod Touch 设备:

 If MediaMonkey for Windows fails to ‘see’ your iPhone / iPad / iPod Touch device:

-- First verify that your device is compatible with the versions of iTunes and MediaMonkey for Windows that are installed–making sure that you have only the desktop version of iTunes installed (When installing the desktop version of iTunes it may indicate a newer version is installed if you have the Windows Store version of iTunes installed.
-You may want to uninstall the Windows Store version prior to installing the desktop version of iTunes).
+- Confirm that the installed versions of iTunes and MediaMonkey for Windows are compatible with your device –making sure that the desktop version of iTunes is installed rather than the Windows Store version.
+(If installing the current desktop version of iTunes indicates that a newer version is installed, you probably have the Windows Store version of iTunes installed, and will need to uninstall it prior to installing the desktop version of iTunes).

 Where to find the desktop version of iTunes: